nens/hittestresstool-client/README.md

 *zonal* request on a small Polygon instead of a simpler Point request;
 this is because of a backend bug.
 This one also doesn't always work, but it's better than nothing.

+## SVGs

+In `src/icons/` I did quite some work to turn SVG's from the design into TSX React Components, there is even a Python script there that will do that automatically in many cases.

+However, it turns out that it is possible to simply import .svg files into React, letting Webpack do the work.
+I didn't know.

 ## Still no testing